-If drawn face-up, during the Kick Open The Door phase, monsters immediately attack the person who drew them.
+If drawn face-up, during the Kick Open The Door phase, they immediately attack the person who drew them.

-If you get a monster card any other way, it goes into your hand and may be played during your own turn to Look For Trouble, or played to join another player's fight with the Wandering Monster card.
+If acquired any other way, they go into your hand and may be played during your own turn to Look For Trouble, or played to join another player's fight with the Wandering Monster card.
 (See Fighting Multiple Monsters, below.)